sangkny/parkingclassifier-caffe/README.md

 * 1-3.
 To plot the log, use parse_log.py and plot the graph with plot_caffe.py I made.

-# convert to binary for the company
+# Converting to binary for the company
 1. ./build/tools/ive_tool_caffe 1 h w ch (channel: 3 for color) /workspace/parkingclassifier-caffe/lenet32x40_2.prototxt \
 	/workspace/parkingclassifier-caffe/lenet32x40_2.caffemodel /workspace/parkingclassifier-caffe/lenet32x40_2.bin
-2. ** important ** To convert ive-caffe in a success into a bin file, the prototxt 	should include TEST only in accurrach layer at the last part.
-However, to make log and draw the accuracy graphs for TRAIN/TEST phases, the last accuracy layer should include both.
+2. ** important ** To convert ive-caffe in a success into a bin file, the prototxt 	should include TEST only in accuracy layer at the last part.
+- 2.1 However, to make log and draw the accuracy graphs for TRAIN/TEST phases, the last accuracy layer should include both.

 # Note:
 Using docker
 	1. in windows, Lower/Capital character file name is not effective
 	2. in ubuntu, it is sensitive
+	3. sudo docker run -it

 # Draw the Accuracy/Loss Graph
 0. We assumed that we got log file during the Train phase as the above <traing with log>
-1. ./tools/extra/parse_log.py /path/to/outputimage/example.png /path/from/logfile/xxx.log
+1. ./tools/extra/parse_log.py /path/from/logfile/xxx.log /path/to/outputimage/example.png
 2. use plot-caffe.py I made
 3. Please include Train/Test phases in the Accuracy Layer.
 IVE does not allow the train phase included in accurracy Layer in the prototxt file.
-However, for the purpose of drawing the Accuracy/Loss graph, it does not matter.
+- 3.1 However, for the purpose of drawing the Accuracy/Loss graph, it does not matter.